ludios/Desktopmagic/README.md

 	*	Take a screenshot of the entire virtual screen.

-	*	Take a screenshot of the entire virtual screen, split into separate PIL Images.
+	*	Take a screenshot of the entire virtual screen, split into one PIL Image per display.

 	*	Take a screenshot of just one display.